Quantization of (-1)-Shifted Derived Poisson Manifolds: -Shifted Derived Poisson Manifolds

 for the canonical degree $0$ Poisson bracket on $T^\vee_{T^\vee_{\Cc{M}}[1]}$.
 Via the canonical isomorphism of double vector bundles $T^\vee_{T^\vee_\Cc{M}[1]}\cong T^\vee_{T_\Cc{M}[-1]}$, one obtains a degree $(+1)$ function on $T^\vee_{T_\Cc{M}[-1]}$ satisfying the Maurer-Cartan equation, and hence a $(-1)$-shifted derived Poisson structure on $T_\Cc{M}[-1]$. \end{example}

 \begin{remark} In the $\mathbb{Z}_2$-grading case, the multi-brackets corresponding to the $(-1)$-shifted derived Poisson structure on $T_\Cc{M}[-1]$ in Example \ref{Section 1 Ex Koszul brackets} are called the higher Koszul brackets \cite{MR2757715, arxiv.1808.10049, MR4235776}.
-In the usual $\mathbb{Z}_2$-grading case, the single degree $(+1)$ bracket obtained is the classical Koszul bracket \cite{MR837203, MR950556, MR1675117} defined on differential forms. \end{remark}
+In this case, if there is only a single binary bracket, it reduces to the classical Koszul bracket \cite{MR837203, MR950556, MR1675117} defined on differential forms. \end{remark}